Alysia42/2026-Autumn-Handbook/src/1_day_1_javascript/lab_04.md

 ## Background

-### Two Modes: Video vs. Event-Driven
+### Two Modes: Video vs. Event Driven

-So far we've used p5.js in **video mode** — `draw()` runs 60 times per second like frames in a film, and we animate by changing things each frame.
+So far we've used p5.js in **video mode**. `draw()` runs 60 times per second like frames in a video game, and we animate by changing things each frame.

-In this lab we're switching to a different approach: **event-driven mode**.
-Instead of continuously redrawing, the sketch only changes when something happens — a mouse click, a key press, an event.
+In this lab we're switching to a different approach: **even driven mode**.
+Instead of continuously redrawing, the sketch only changes when something happens, such as a mouse click, a key press or an event.

 To stop the draw loop, call `noLoop()` inside `setup()`: